duchesnay/pystatsml/introduction/introduction_python_for_datascience.rst

     - skorch

-Then create with:
+Create the environment (go have a coffee):

 ::

     conda env create -f environment_student.yml

-Activate/deactivate  an environment
+Activate/deactivate an environment:

 ::

     conda activate environment_student
     conda deactivate

 Updating an environment (additional or better package, remove packages).
 Update the contents of your environment.yml file accordingly and then run the following command:

 ::

     conda env update --file environment.yml --prune

-List/search of the package(s) in an environment
+List all packages or search for a specific package in the current environment:

 ::